Deathstroke: Family business

-After Slade foiled an assassination attempt on the President of the United States, he was subsequently framed for the murder of a U.S. Senator.
-The man responsible had taken on the identity of the Ravager and was hunting down Slade's friends and loved ones.
-Eventually, with the help of the Titans and Sarge Steel, Slade was able to prove his innocence and the true culprit was revealed to be Steve Dayton, under the alias of the Crime Lord, who had again succumbed to mental instability caused by his Mento helmet.

-Meanwhile, Slade's relationship with his estranged wife Adeline took a tragic turn, as Slade underwent a process to gain the ability of physical regeneration, allowing him to survive any wound so long as his brain is intact (but this power is limited, as Slade cannot regenerate his lost eye because that injury happened before he gained his healing factor).
-After gaining this power, Slade was forced to give his wife a blood transfusion to save her life, resulting in her gaining a similar healing factor which manifested itself as a form of immortality.
-This alteration of her DNA drove Adeline insane, shaming Deathstroke into going into a semi-retirement state.
+Meanwhile, Slade's relationship with his estranged wife Adeline took a tragic turn, as Slade underwent a process to gain the ability of physical regeneration, allowing him to survive any wound so long as his brain is intact.
+After gaining this power, Slade is forced to give his wife a blood transfusion to save her life, resulting in her gaining a similar healing factor.
+This alteration of her DNA drives Adeline insane, leading her to form a new version of H.I.V.E.
+During the ensuing battle, Adeline's throat is slit, but her healing factor will not fully heal her body or allow her to die.
+Starfire is forced to kill Adeline, causing Slade to renounce all ties with the Titans.

-In Titans #12, Deathstroke teamed up with the Titans to face his wife Adeline, who in her insane state had revived H.I.V.E. and sought to rid the world of all superhumans, blaming them for Jericho's apparent death.
-During the battle, interrupted by Vandal Savage and a band of villains that he had organized from recent Titans battles, Adeline's throat was slit.
-In a brief return of sanity, she begged Slade to kill her, requesting him to reunite her with "my... our children..." because her version of the healing factor would not heal the wound, but only allow her to live in spite of it.
-Deathstroke refused, but Starfire shocked her teammates and Deathstroke by using her starbolt blast to disintegrate her completely, per Adeline's wishes.
-This was a turning point, as Deathstroke renounced all ties with the Titans as a result of Starfire's act.

-It was then revealed that Jericho managed to transfer his consciousness into Deathstroke in the instant before his death.
-Taking control of his father, Jericho forced Deathstroke to murder his longtime butler, mentor and confidant Wintergreen.
-He then launched a series of attacks against the current Teen Titans, most notably shattering Impulse's knee with a shotgun blast, before leaving his father's body.
-Deathstroke manipulates Rose Wilson into the mercenary business as the new Ravager, to find and kill Jericho, using a specially designed serum to heighten her hostility and push her over the edge.
-Unfortunately, the process also resulted in her being driven at least partially insane, to the extent that she cut out her own left eye in an attempt to prove to her father that she was just like him.
+It is revealed that Jericho managed to transfer his consciousness into Deathstroke in the instant before his death.
+Taking control of his father, Jericho forces Deathstroke to murder Wintergreen.
+He then launches a series of attacks against the current Teen Titans before leaving his father's body.
+Deathstroke manipulates his daughter Rose Wilson into the mercenary business as the new Ravager, to find and kill Jericho, using a specially designed serum to heighten her hostility and push her over the edge.
+Unfortunately, the process also resulted in Rose being driven at least partially insane, to the extent that she cuts out her own left eye in an attempt to prove to her father that she was just like him.